RedPitaya/Documentation/appsFeatures/command_line_tools/com_line_tool.rst

 Signal acquisition utility
 ==========================

-The signal from Red Pitaya can be acquired through the `acquire <https://github.com/RedPitaya/RedPitaya/tree/master/Test/acquire>`_ command line utility.
-It will return raw samples from the ADC buffer to standard output, with no calibration compensation.
+The signal from Red Pitaya can be acquired through the |acquire| command line utility.
+It will return raw samples from the ADC buffer to standard output with no calibration compensation.
 Usage instructions:

+.. |acquire| raw:: html

+    <a href="https://github.com/RedPitaya/RedPitaya/tree/master/Test/acquire" target="_blank">acquire</a>

 .. tabs::